-A. Cost-sharing subsidies (otherwise known as cost-sharing reductions, or CSR for short) serve two purposes: They decrease the maximum out-of-pocket costs that the enrollee will have to pay during the year, and they increase the actuarial value (AV) of a policy (AV is used to measure the percentage of total medical costs that a plan will cover for an average population; the percentage that it covers for a specific individual will vary tremendously depending on how much health care the person needs during the year).
+A. Cost-sharing subsidies (otherwise known as cost-sharing reductions, or CSR for short) serve two purposes: They decrease the maximum out-of-pocket costs that the enrollee will have to pay during the year, and they increase the actuarial value (AV) of the policy.
+Actuarial value is used to measure the percentage of total medical costs that a plan will cover for an average population; the percentage that it covers for a specific individual will vary tremendously depending on how much health care the person needs during the year.

-For people who are eligible, both types of cost-sharing subsidy are combined and automatically added to all of the available silver plans in the exchange.
-Cost-sharing subsidies are ONLY available on silver plans purchased in the exchange, and they are only available to enrollees with household incomes of up to 250 percent of the Federal Poverty Level (FPL).
+For eligible enrollees, the CSR benefits are automatically added to all of the available silver plans in the exchange.
+Cost-sharing subsidies are ONLY available on silver plans purchased in the exchange, and they are only available to enrollees with household incomes of up to 250 percent of the federal poverty level (FPL).
 This is in contrast to premium subsidies, which can be used to purchase any bronze, silver, gold, or platinum plan in the exchange, and are available to people earning up to 400 percent of the poverty level.

 The unsubsidized AV of a Silver plan is roughly 70 percent (there’s a de minimus range that allows actual AV to vary a bit above or below that level, with a range of 66 to 72 percent).
 This means that the average insured pays roughly 30 percent of medical bills, and the insurance company pays roughly 70 percent. (again, this will vary significantly from one person another, based on how much medical care they need during the year) The cost-sharing subsidy increases the AV of a Silver plan to the following levels, depending on household income:

 - Household income from 100 – 150% FPL = AV increased to 94%

 - Household income from 151 – 200% FPL = AV increased to 87%